underlines/awesome-ml/llm-tools.md

 - [open-cuak](https://github.com/Aident-AI/open-cuak) Computer Use Agent Kit for creating automation agents at scale with browsers, think k8s for browser agent automation, centralized account access, cookie management, bot detection bypass, agnostic VLM choice using OmniParser V2
 - [OmniParser](https://github.com/microsoft/OmniParser) and OmniTool from Microsoft extracts structured UI Element information from UI Screenshots to be used within LLMs for Agentic Computer Use reasoning and action
 - [Eliza](https://github.com/elizaOS/eliza) Multi-agent framework with connectors for Discord, X, and Telegram, supporting models like Llama and OpenAI, designed for chatbots, autonomous agents, and generative game NPCs
+- [OpenManus](https://github.com/mannaandpoem/OpenManus) open-source Manus alternative allowing users to let an autonomous Agent with access to code generation, Console and Browser to execute long duration tasks
+- [OWL](https://github.com/camel-ai/owl) OWL-Agent framework for multi-agent collaboration in task automation, achieving state-of-the-art performance with a GAIA benchmark score of 69.09, and supporting diverse functionalities like online search, multimodal file processing, code execution, MCP support and browser automation
+- [HyperAgent](https://github.com/hyperbrowserai/HyperAgent) browser automation agent with an LLM steering playwright with stealth mode to avoid detection and regular playwright fallback for non AI tasks
+- [Dive](https://github.com/OpenAgentPlatform/Dive) agent desktop application to integrate Tool Calling LLMs with an MCP Server as part of the Open Agent Platform project
+- [LLM Sandbox](https://github.com/vndee/llm-sandbox) lightweight sandbox designed to run LLM generated code in a safe and isolated manner using Docker
+- [desktop](https://github.com/e2b-dev/desktop) E2B Desktop Sandbox for LLMs providing a virtual linux desktop for LLM Agents Computer Use abilities
+- [SuperAGI](https://github.com/SuperAGI/SuperAGI) is a framework to build and run AI agents with support for concurrent operation, tool / function calling, telemetry and a GUI

 ## Multi Modal